Cerebrock/scraprop/README.md

 2. **Test the integration**: Run `python test_google_sheets.py`
 3. **Features**:
    - Automatic updates with every scraper run
    - Data sorted by LLM score (best properties first)
    - Shareable with colleagues or family
    - Includes timestamps and all analysis data
+   - **Shared history**: Seen URLs tracked in Google Sheet (no more duplicate notifications)

 ## Running
 - To run the main workflow: